samis-group/homelab/README.md

 ## Resources

-Resources that I used to build stuff will be put here, there may be some missing, so thanks to the FOSS community in general.
+Resources (or just cool stuff i plan to implement) that I used to build stuff will be put here, there may be some missing, so thanks to the FOSS community in general.

 [ironicbadger-infra](https://github.com/ironicbadger/infra)